What will you be when you grow up?

 It’s important to remember that there’s nothing wrong with changing direction.
 As you grow up, it’s normal to discover new paths, or different skills you have that might lead you down a new route.
 That’s the beauty of life – it’s one big choose your own adventure story!

-You can explore the map below for some insights into our students, the academies they chose, and what some of our students want to be when they grow up.
+You can explore the map below for some insights into our students, the Academy courses they chose, and what some of our students want to be when they grow up.

 Of all the stories we found when sifting through the data, our favourite was this one from Bob: